boazapt/PAfromUTRbyDL/README.md

 This project is a deep leanrning prediction model for Protein Abundance levels based on the 50nt upstream of the start codon (UTR5)

 ## Files:
-1. XXX - jupyter notebook for training and evaluating the networks models
+1. PAfromUTRbyDL.ipynb - jupyter notebook for training and evaluating the networks models
 2. XXX - script for extracting raw data from genum files (downloaded from NCBI) and upload to DB
 3. XXX - script for calculating the CAI values for each bacteria
 4. XXX - script for building data file for the networks